The Ultimate Guide to Traveling to Rio de Janeiro Alone (2023)

 Carpoolworld is available if you’re looking for inexpensive transportation.

-What to Do in Rio de Janeiro Alone Over 50
+Best Things to Do in Rio de Janeiro Alone

-You now know Rio de Janeiro is safe for single travelers, know where to stay and how to get there.
-You’re ready to explore some of the best things to do in Rio de Janeiro alone.
+You now know Rio de Janeiro is safe for single travelers, know how to get to Rio, and where to stay.
+You’re ready to explore the best of what to do in Rio de Janeiro alone.

-Here is some of what I did and highly recommend.
+Here is some of what I did and highly recommend you do in Rio de Janeiro.
 These can be done in Rio in 2 days, 3 days, or longer on your solo trip to Rio.

 Christ the Redeemer

-I consider this the #1 must do in Rio de Janeiro alone.
+I consider Christ the Redeemer the #1 must do in Rio de Janeiro alone.
 Why?
 It’s not just because it’s one of the New Seven Wonders of the World, but also that the views from Corcovado Mountain are simply magnificent.

-There are tours by train, or by van, for getting up the mountain with admission to the Christ the Redeemer statue.
+There is access by train, or by van, for getting up the mountain with admission to the Christ the Redeemer statue.
 I recommend taking the first available tour in the morning and dressing in layers – it can be chilly in the morning at that altitude.

 Pão de Açúcar (Sugarloaf Mountain) is a close second to Corcovado Mountain.
 It, too, has sweeping views of Rio de Janeiro from its 396 meter high peak – from the Atlantic Ocean, to Guanabara Bay, to Urca Beach below, and Copacabana Beach beyond.
 I recommend doing this closer to sunset.

-Yes, you can hike Sugarloaf Mountain alone or hike in a guided group.
+Yes, you can hike Sugarloaf Mountain alone or do a guided hike and climb.
 If you have the time to hike, do.
 However, I do really recommend taking the Sugarloaf cable car, too.
 It’s awesome.
 The ride cannot be compared to any other cable car I have ever ridden.
 For the best of both worlds, hike up and ride the cable car down.

 Have a tasty acaí bowl (a must in Brazil) at one of the kiosks, but don’t fill up.
 You’ll want to save room for a savory, after-sunset dinner and drinks in one of the Urca restaurants after you descend.